-- Reduced Risk of Patent Litigation Clients reduce their exposure to patent litigation because we continuously assess patent assets available for sale and acquire many that are being or may be asserted against our clients or potential clients.
-Our clients have no litigation risk related to the patent assets that we own. - Cost-Effective Licenses Our annual subscription fee is typically based on a client's historical financial results.
+- Reduced Risk of Patent Litigation Clients reduce their exposure to patent litigation because we continuously assess patent assets available for sale or license and acquire many that are being or may be asserted against our clients or potential clients.
+Our clients have no litigation risk related to the patents that we own. - Cost-Effective Licenses Our annual subscription fee is typically based on a client's historical financial results.
 Accordingly, our subscription fee is predictable for our clients.
 We believe our approach to pricing is different than the pricing strategies of traditional patent licensing businesses, which generally negotiate license fees based on the perceived relevance of their various patent portfolios to each licensee.
 We believe our approach to pricing also provides clients with non-exclusive license rights to our large and growing portfolio of patent assets at a lower cost than they would have paid if these patent assets were owned by other entities. - Reduced Patent Risk Management Costs Clients can reduce their ongoing patent risk management costs by supplementing their internal resources with our database of information and extensive transaction experience relating to the patent market.
 We actively monitor the patent market to understand the availability of patent assets for sale or license, the identity of the owners and licensors of these assets, the terms by which they may be available and the technologies to which these assets apply.
 We also track relevant litigation activity and identify key participants and trends in the patent market.
 As part of their subscription, our clients have access to this information through our proprietary web portal and through discussions with our client relations team.

-In 2012, we started to offer NPE Patent Infringement Liability Insurance, which is a liability insurance policy for US-based operating companies that covers certain costs associated with patent infringement lawsuits by non-practicing entities ("NPEs").
-The insurance product complements our core defensive patent acquisition service, enabling policyholders, who must be members of our client network, to better manage the risk of NPE patent litigation.
+Insuring against the cost of non-practicing entity ("NPE") litigation expense is a natural extension of our core defensive patent aggregation service.
+In August 2012, we started to offer NPE patent infringement litigation expense insurance, which is a liability insurance policy for operating companies that covers certain costs associated with patent infringement lawsuits by NPEs.
+The insurance product complements our core defensive patent acquisition service, enabling policyholders, who must be members of our client network, to better manage and mitigate the risk of NPE patent litigation.